Skip to main content

 • Improved Insulin Sensitivity ∞ Muscle tissue is a major consumer of blood glucose.
 During and after a resistance training session, muscle cells can take up glucose from the bloodstream without the need for insulin, through a mechanism involving GLUT4 transporter translocation.
 This provides an immediate and powerful blood sugar-lowering effect and improves overall insulin sensitivity long-term.

 Cardiovascular Exercise ∞ Aerobic exercise remains important for cardiovascular health and mitochondrial function.
 High-Intensity Interval Training (HIIT), which involves short bursts of intense effort followed by brief recovery periods, can be particularly effective.
-HIIT has been shown to and mitochondrial density, enhancing the cells’ ability to produce energy efficiently.
+HIIT has been shown to improve insulin sensitivity and mitochondrial density, enhancing the cells’ ability to produce energy efficiently.
 Steady-state cardio, such as brisk walking or cycling, is also beneficial for managing stress, improving blood pressure, and contributing to a negative energy balance for weight management.

 A combination of resistance training to build metabolically active muscle and cardiovascular exercise to enhance cellular energy production forms a powerful synergy for metabolic health.